wish-wg/webrtc-http-ingest-protocol/draft-ietf-wish-whip.md

 In order to set up an ingestion session, the WHIP client will generate an SDP offer according to the JSEP rules and perform an HTTP POST request to the configured WHIP endpoint URL.

-The HTTP POST request will have a content type of "application/sdp" and contain the SDP offer as the body.
+The HTTP POST request MUST have a content type of "application/sdp" and contain the SDP offer as the body.
 The WHIP endpoint will generate an SDP answer and return a "201 Created" response with a content type of "application/sdp", the SDP answer as the body, and a Location header field pointing to the newly created resource.

 The SDP offer SHOULD use the "sendonly" attribute and the SDP answer MUST use the "recvonly" attribute in any case.

+If the HTTP POST to the WHIP endoint has a content type different than "application/sdp", the WHIP endoint MUST reject the HTTP POST request with a "415 Unsupported Media Type" error response.

+If the SDP body is malformed, the WHIP resource MUST reject the HTTP POST with a "400 Bad Request" error response.

 ~~~~~
 POST /whip/endpoint HTTP/1.1